francoisgeorgy/BS2-Web/README.md

 # TODO

+- Panic button/key
+- Space bar to toggle play
+- A-G keys to play notes
+    - shift for sharp
+    - alt for flat
+- history undo/redo
 - better patches managment
     - browse patches with auto-preview
+    - S key to save as favorite with lastname+index
 - better randomizer
 - wheels representation
+    - add sliders
 - arpeggiator support
     - auto-chords (from a selected scale)
 - record all changes over time and replay